 If you have problems with noise from barking dogs please contact the City’s Ranger Services on 9405 5000 as this matter is covered under the Dog Act 1976 and not the noise regulations.

-Noise from people yelling or screaming is best described as antisocial behavior.
+Noise from people yelling or screaming is best described as antisocial behaviour.
 As such it is something that is best handled by the Police and not something which the City has control over.

 Similarly issues of an abusive, threatening or intimidation nature are a Police matter.
 Therefore if the noise is in relation to any of these matters you are encouraged to contact the Police directly.